Skip to content

 Management encompasses the science and art of how organizations (private and public) accomplish goals using available resources efficiently, effectively, and sustainably.
 Faculty in the Department of Management of Complex Systems focus on adaptive management of complex coupled human-technology and human-natural systems, including for-profit and not-for-profit organizations and public and private enterprises.
 Broadly speaking, arrangements of people, organizations, information, technology, and the natural world operating together for a common purposes constitute the sort of complex adaptive systems that we aim to understand and shape through doctoral research and training.
 In particular, modern management deals with challenges emerging from the complex interdependencies of multiple stakeholders working together in service relationships to accomplish complementary goals.
 Likewise, lands and resource management must address challenges arising from changing global earth systems and governance that impact land use, conservation, ecosystem services and climate adaptation.

-The Management of Complex Systems (MCS) department oversees two graduate programs, the M.M. in MIST and the Ph.D. in MCS, as well as an undergraduate minor – Management Analytics and Decision-Making (MAD)
+The Management of Complex Systems (MCS) department oversees two graduate programs, the M.M. in MIST and the Ph.D. in MCS, as well as an undergraduate major, Data Science and Analytics (DSA) and minor, Management Analytics and Decision-Making (MAD)

 For more, see visit the Management of Innovation, Sustainability and Technology (MIST) website.